khadas/khadas_docs/android/source/vim4/UpgradeViaUSBCable.md

 {% note warn Note %}

-For VIM3/VIM3L, you must specify the board with `-b VIM3` or it will fail.
+For VIM3/VIM3L, you must use the argument `-b VIM3` or it will fail.
 For VIM1 or VIM2 you can ignore this.

 {% endnote %}

-You will see these teminal logs if successful.
+You will see these Terminal logs if successful.

 ```bash
 Rebooting the board ........[OK]